NASA: Next Generation Air Transportation System (2007–present)

 NASA is collaborating with the Federal Aviation Administration and industry stakeholders to modernize the United States National Airspace System (NAS).
 Efforts began in 2007 with a goal to deliver major modernization components by 2025.
 The modernization effort intends to increase the safety, efficiency, capacity, access, flexibility, predictability, and resilience of the NAS while reducing the environmental impact of aviation.
 The Aviation Systems Division of NASA Ames operates the joint NASA/FAA North Texas Research Station.
 The station supports all phases of NextGen research, from concept development to prototype system field evaluation.
 This facility has already transitioned advanced NextGen concepts and technologies to use through technology transfers to the FAA.
 NASA contributions also include development of advanced automation concepts and tools that provide air traffic controllers, pilots, and other airspace users with more accurate real-time information about the nation's traffic flow, weather, and routing.
-Ames' advanced airspace modeling and simulation tools have been used extensively to model the flow of air traffic flow across the U.S., and to evaluate new concepts in airspace design, traffic flow management, and optimization.
+Ames' advanced airspace modeling and simulation tools have been used extensively to model the flow of air traffic flow across the US, and to evaluate new concepts in airspace design, traffic flow management, and optimization.

 Technology research

 Nuclear in-space power and propulsion (ongoing)

 NASA has made use of technologies such as the multi-mission radioisotope thermoelectric generator (MMRTG), which is a type of radioisotope thermoelectric generator used to power spacecraft.
 Shortages of the required plutonium-238 have curtailed deep space missions since the turn of the millennium.
 An example of a spacecraft that was not developed because of a shortage of this material was New Horizons 2.

 In July 2021, NASA announced contract awards for development of nuclear thermal propulsion reactors.
-Three contractors will develop individual designs over 12 months for later evaluation by NASA and the U.S. Department of Energy.
+Three contractors will develop individual designs over 12 months for later evaluation by NASA and the US Department of Energy.
 NASA's space nuclear technologies portfolio are led and funded by its Space Technology Mission Directorate.

-Other initiatives

-Free Space Optics.
-NASA contracted a third party to study the probability of using Free Space Optics (FSO) to communicate with Optical (laser) Stations on the Ground (OGS) called laser-com RF networks for satellite communications.

-Water Extraction from Lunar Soil.
-On July 29, 2020, NASA requested American universities to propose new technologies for extracting water from the lunar soil and developing power systems.
-The idea will help the space agency conduct sustainable exploration of the Moon.
+In January 2023, NASA announced a partnership with Defense Advanced Research Projects Agency (DARPA) on the Demonstration Rocket for Agile Cislunar Operations (DRACO) program to demonstrate a NTR engine in space, an enabling capability for NASA missions to Mars.
+In July 2023, NASA and DARPA jointly announced the award of $499 million to Lockheed Martin to design and build an experimental NTR rocket to be launched in 2027.

+In July 2025, Acting NASA Administrator Sean Duffy issued a directive to fast-track plans for placing a nuclear reactor on the Moon to support the agency's Artemis program and maintain U.S. leadership in space exploration.
+The directive, prompted by concerns that China and Russia may deploy a joint lunar reactor by the mid-2030s, emphasizes the need for a 100-kilowatt system to power long-term lunar missions.
+Duffy warned that if another nation establishes a reactor first, it could create "keep-out zones" limiting U.S. access.